chinapedia/wikipedia.abstract.en/Page/Funeral.md

 Christian

-Mar_Varghese_Payyappilly_Palakkappilly_Funeral.jpgn Syro-Malabar Eastern Catholic Venerable Varghese Payyappilly Palakkappilly on 6 October 1929.]]
+n Syro-Malabar Eastern Catholic Venerable Varghese Payyappilly Palakkappilly on 6 October 1929.]]

 Christian burials typically occur on consecrated ground.
 Burial, rather than a destructive process such as cremation, was the traditional practice amongst Christians, because of the belief in the resurrection of the body.
 Cremations later came into widespread use, although some denominations forbid them.
 The US Conference of Catholic Bishops said "The Church earnestly recommends that the pious custom of burying the bodies of the deceased be observed; nevertheless, the Church does not prohibit cremation unless it was chosen for reasons contrary to Christian doctrine" (canon 1176.3).[12]